redneckz-data-science-lab/ReproducibleResearch_PeerAssessment1/PA1_template.md

 ```
 ## [1] "Imputed vs Actual: 10766.2 vs 10765.0"
 ```

+The median has became equal to the new mean value.

 ## Are there differences in activity patterns between weekdays and weekends?